cloverdx/cloverdx-server-docker/examples/ondemand/README.md

 This command executes ``Example/graph/graph.grf`` (as specified in the Dockerfile).

 ### Implementation
-``conf\configuration.xml`` contains a custom event listener written in Groovy.
+``conf\configuration_import.xml`` contains a custom event listener written in Groovy.
 The listener starts the job after Server startup, waits for the job to finish and stops the container.